-Sustainable Swansea - fit for the future, is our long-term plan for change.
+Sustainable Swansea - fit for the future, is the Council's long-term plan for change.
 Financial, demographic and social challenges facing Swansea require radical approaches.
 Sustainable Swansea is a programme of activity, tools and techniques that will help us to take a managed approach to the challenges that the Council faces.
-The objectives are: to transform services; deliver better outcomes for residents achieve financial sustainability.
-One of the key priorities for a sustainable Council, is collaboration with others including residents.
+The objectives are:

+- To transform services; - To deliver better outcomes for residents to achieve financial sustainability.

+One of the key priorities for a sustainable Council is collaboration with others, including residents.

 A whole council approach is far more likely to maximise impact.
-Our proposal to support the delivery of this strategy through involvement and participation will support the coproduction of services with people experiencing poverty.
+Our proposal to support the delivery of this strategy through involvement and participation will support the co-production of services with people experiencing poverty.